-I have been studying Transpersonal Arts in Therapy at Tobias School of Art & Therapy.
+I studied Transpersonal Arts in Therapy at Tobias School of Art & Therapy.
 This course is anchored in the anthroposophical tradition of Rudolf Steiner as well as contemporary psychology and psychiatry.
-I am in the final stage of my studies – work experience and writing a case study and a dissertation.
 There are many books, some of them listed below which go into depth of working with therapeutic arts.
 However, I would like to explain my own understanding how therapeutic arts aid healing, based on my artistic work with grief.

 I was suffering inside and I didn’t know what was wrong with me.
 Art had the ability to access deeper level of my soul to show me what was wrong, what was living inside me.
 The images were telling a story which was written for my own ears.

 In this way art and I have been in an intimate communication.
 I came to an understanding that my soul has its own language and the images are its words.
 They contained emotions, messages and valuable insights and in a language I was able to understand.
 It explained things which the doctors weren’t able to.

 So the art became my companion, my older, wiser friend that I could turn to.
 This friend was helping me to make sense of events and emotions.
 Once I understood ‘why’, it was much easier to accept what was happening to me.

 I learned to come to my friend with the most difficult of emotions.
 Anger, hatred, you name it.
 Art didn’t judge me when I was throwing pieces of clay on the floor or put torn out artwork into a blender.
 It just accepted me as I was and patiently transformed the artwork into a new piece.
 In this humble process it transformed my emotions into something manageable.